-Waikato and Waipa communities and their economy benefit from the restoration and protection of water quality in the Waikato River catchment Waikato and Waipa Rivers' Sub-catchments, which enables the people and communities to continue to provide for their social, economic and cultural wellbeing.
+Waikato and Waipa communities and their economy benefit from the restoration and protection of water quality in the Waikato River catchment, which and the restoration and protection is undertaken in a way and at a rate that enables the people and communities to continue to provide for their social, economic and cultural wellbeing.

-Objective 3: The Short-term freshwater objectives from Table 3.11-1 are met by the restoration and protection of freshwater quality within the Waikato and Waipa River catchments and their Sub-catchments by 2026. improvements in water quality in the first stage of restoration and protection of water quality for each Sub-catchment and Freshwater Management Unit/Te Whāinga 3: Ngā whakapainga taupoto o te kounga wai i te wāhanga tuatahi o te whakaoranga me te tiakanga o te kounga wai i ia riu kōawāwa me te Wae Whakahaere Wai Māori
+Objective 3: Short-term improvements in water quality in the first stage of restoration and protection of water quality for each sub-catchment and Freshwater Management Unit/Te Whāinga 3: Ngā whakapainga taupoto o te kounga wai i te wāhanga tuatahi o te whakaoranga me te tiakanga o te kounga wai i ia riu kōawāwa me te Wae Whakahaere Wai Māori

-Actions put in place and implemented by 2026 to reduce discharges of nitrogen, phosphorus, sediment and microbial pathogens, are sufficient to achieve ten percent of the required change between current water quality and the 80-year water quality attribute^targets^in Table 3.11-1.
-A ten percent change towards the long term water quality improvements is indicated by the short term water quality attribute^targets^in Table 3.11-1.
+Actions put in place and implemented by 2026 to reduce discharges of nitrogen, phosphorus, sediment and microbial pathogens, are sufficient to achieve ten percent of the required change between current water quality and the 80-year desired water quality attribute hateshall in Table 3.11-1.
+A ten percent change towards the long term desired water quality states improvements is indicated by the short term water quality attribute hateshall trable 3.11-1.